More and more homeowners are adding value to their property – and lifestyle – by creating outdoor living spaces.

 According to industry research, one of the greatest challenges many homeowners face is how to match shingle colors that complement their home.

-We’ve put together 17 facts and tips to help you do just that.
+We’ve also put together 17 facts and tips to help you select a shingle color for your roof:

 1. Your roof can account for up to 40% of your home’s visual exterior, so it deserves as much consideration as you’d devote to its interior design.
 The higher the pitch or the greater the slope of your roof, the more you’ll see the shingles from street level.
 When selecting your asphalt roofing shingles, choose a color and profile that will enhance your home’s architectural style and draw the eye upward toward any special details, like dormers and gables.